MARCH 2026

 Dead:

-State Legislative Highlights Status: Bill DeadMaineLD743 would have eliminated the state’s certificate of need requirements.
+State Legislative Highlights Status: Bill DeadMississippiSB2560 repeals the state’s Health Care Certificate of Need Law.

 Other